Lismore, Victoria

 Lismore is a town in Victoria, Australia, located on the Hamilton Highway 170 km west of Melbourne.
 It is part of the Corangamite Shire local government area.
 At the 2016 census, Lismore had a population of 420.
+Its Aboriginal name is cited in colonial reports as Bongerimennin.

 History

 The area was first settled by Europeans in 1840, when a John Brown was forced to stop to repair a wagon axle that broke when he attempted to ford a creek.
 Lismore was surveyed and named in the 1850s, by which point the settlement had developed to include a public house and a number of houses.
 Lismore Post Office opened on 1 December 1864.
 Lismore since grew to become a prosperous service town for the surrounding fine wool producing properties.

 The town today

 The town is situated on the Hamilton Highway, just a few kilometres from the northernmost lakes in the Colac Lakes system, which includes Lake Corangamite and Lake Colac.

-The town features one of the state's oldest private chapels, a Gothic revival style building built by Scottish emigrant Adam Robertson in 1867 from bluestone.
+The town features one of the state's oldest private chapels, a Gothic Revival style building built by Scottish emigrant Adam Robertson in 1867 from bluestone.
 There is also large wool-shed built by Robertson.

 The town and surrounding area produces wool, lamb, cereals, and oilseed canola.
 Businesses include three cafes, a hotel, a B&B, a service station, a grain dealer, a farm machinery dealer, a stock and station agent, a post office and newsagent, a sawmill, several craft shops and a supermarket.
 There is a community health centre with a visiting doctor.
 There is also a swimming pool and several playgrounds.
 Nearby Derrinallum has a preschool, a primary school, and a P-12 college.

 Sport in Lismore, includes golf, netball, football, cricket, squash, lawn bowls, and croquet.
 The town, in conjunction with neighbouring township Derrinallum, has an Australian Rules football team, Lismore-Derrinallum, who compete in the Mininera & District Football League.
 The Lismore Oddfellows Cricket Club was formed at the White Sean Hotel as the Lismore Cricket Club in 1888 and currently competes in the Grenville Cricket Association.

 Nearby geographical points of interest include Lake Tooliorook and Mount Elephant, as well as a number of other lakes, some of which have been Ramsar-listed.